 Dailygrooming, of course, will help to develop a strong bond between you and your pet.

-To maintain optimum condition, the Peruvian guinea pig should be gently brushed to prevent tangles, plus the removal of cage debris/guinea pig poo.
+To maintain optimum condition, the Peruvian guinea pig should be gently brushed to prevent tangles or matted fur, plus the removal of cage debris/guinea pig poo.
 In this regard, the cage bedding should be also be changed daily.
 Unless you’re wanting to show your Peruvian pet, it’s recommended they get a regular trim, including keeping their fringes to a minimum so vision isn’t impaired.

 Hair Loss and Barbering